-I am mainly interested in evolutionary biology and how it can help human societies toward a more sustainable functioning.
+I am interested in using biology and genomics to reduce the impact of human societies on the environment.
 To achieve this, I study living organisms of interest at the molecular level using genomic and phylogenetic approaches.

-Understand how genetic variations between individuals result in differences in their phenotypes remains an important goal in genetics.
+Understanding how genetic variations between individuals result in differences in their phenotypes remains an important goal in biology.

 My PhD aims at deciphering the genetic architecture of complex phenotypic traits in the forest tree, Populus trichocarpa.
 I am particularly interested in the association between rare genetic variants and phenotypic traits related to wood composition.